metatensor/metatrain/README.rst

   * - NanoPET (*experimental*)
     - re-implementation of the original PET with slightly improved training and evaluation speed
+  * - NativePET (*experimental*)
+    - re-implementation of the original PET, preserving the original architecture and providing a clean code implementation and additional features
   * - SOAP BPNN
     - A Behler-Parrinello neural network with SOAP features